 In that sense, you should choose the right language so as to get your message across.

 This means that you have to adjust the tone and the terms you use to your target readers.
-Pick out the words they understand.
-Otherwise, they may misunderstand you and miss the point of the proposal.
+Refrain from using slang and language that is too informal.
+Instead, pick out the words you’re sure your readers would understand.
+Otherwise, they may misunderstand you and miss the entire point of the proposal.

 Tip #2: Be persuasive